[Updated July 2021. Essay on Tarot: V Hierophant, VI The Lovers, & XV The Devil]

 Notice that both the angel and the devil are winged.
 However, only the angel flies (hovers).
 In fact, we can’t see his/her lower half while the lower half of the devil is directly in the center of the card!
 The angel’s arms are outstretched and symmetrical; the devil has one up and one down.

-Surprising to most, The Lovers is primarily about choice.
+Surprising to most, the meaning of The Lovers card is primarily choice.
 This is why we’re shown the Garden of Eden.
 It is, in some ways, the beginning of any journey.
 Fundamentalists (and the misogynistic) like to point out how this is where Eve committed the first sin.
 The REAL message is that Eve made a choice.
 She chose to eat of the Tree of Knowledge and thus initiated a journey.
 And notice that we use the word eve as the night before a significant day!

 A reason choice is exemplified by the lovers is because the ultimate choice we all make at every moment of our lives it whether to experience something as a purely internal experience or as an external one.
 We could choose to love God/Goddess/All-That-Is by loving inward (loving self), or by loving outward (loving others).
 Love of Self is the inward journey.
 Taking a lover is the outward journey.
 They are one and the same – meaning they are equal.
 They are parallel paths that ultimately lead to the same place.
 One path facilitates the other.
 Each is needed.
 We cannot love others unless we love ourselves.
 And we can’t love ourselves without loving others.
 We are really here to walk both journeys simultaneously even as we constantly choose between them.

 The result of each choice – regardless of which path we choose – is The Devil.
 Its true meaning is the Earth Realm and all that it brings.
 The chains represent gravity.
 We are kept on Earth by gravity.
-Symbolically, we are also entangled by the gravity of life circumstances.
+Symbolically, we are also entangled by the gravity of life’s circumstances.
 We are attracted to what we desire and then get attached.
 How often do we make our bed and have to sleep in it – as they say – another hugely significant analogy.

 And here’s some more things to notice.
 The center of the word Lover is ‘v’.
 That is also the center of the word Devil.
 And there is reverse symmetry between those words: